Getting Started: Account Setup Walkthrough

 We’re getting there!
 The next step is to add any external accounts that might help with capturing your ad spend or with further defining your customer base.

 Step 7: Connect your ad spending accounts (Google Ads, Facebook Ads, Microsoft Ads, Pinterest Ads, Snapchat Ads, and/or TikTok Ads)

 To connect your Google Ads account:

-- Click Connect Google Ads in the left-hand menu.
+- Click Google Ads in the top menu.

 - Click the blue button that says “Connect a Google Ads account”.
 This link will take you outside of Lifetimely and prompt you to sign into your Google Ads account, where Google will ask you to verify that you’d like to integrate your account.